nosyliam/revolution-macro/README.md

 ## Revolution Macro

-Revolution Macro is a new Bee Swarm Simulator macro for **Windows** and **MacOS** that has been designed from the ground-up to offer an innovative and modern macro experience.
+Revolution Macro is a new Bee Swarm Simulator macro for **Windows** and **MacOS** that has been designed from the ground-up to offer an innovative macro experience.
 Sporting a modern interface and advanced features that integrate AI, Revolution will be the last macro that you'll ever use.
 Some of the features included right now are:

 * **AI Stinger Hop**: Public server hop with advanced AI detection and searcher support.